rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

     'a: 'b

-Actually, the code tends to view them as a subregion relation, but it's the same
+Actually the code tends to view them as a subregion relation, but it's the same
 idea:

     'b <= 'a